Liouville first passage percolation: geodesic length exponent is strictly larger than 1 at high temperatures

-Recently, there has been a few works on the Liouville first passage percolation metric \cite{DD16, DG16}, where in \cite{DG16} (as mentioned above) an upper bound on the weight exponent was derived and in \cite{DD16} a sub-sequential scaling limit was proved for the normalized metric.
-Our work addresses another important aspect of this random metric, which in particular manifests the \emph{fractality} of the metric by showing that the geodesic has dimension strictly larger than 1.
-In contrast, the analogous question for classical first passage percolation with i.i.d.\ weights has a trivial answer that the dimension of the geodesic is 1.
-This, in turn, emphasizes the fractal nature of Liouville FPP which is drastically different from classical FPP.
+Recently, there have been a few works on the Liouville first passage percolation metric \cite{DD16, DG16}.
+As mentioned above, in \cite{DG16} an upper bound on the distance exponent was derived, and in \cite{DD16} a sub-sequential scaling limit was proved for the normalized metric.
+Our work addresses another important aspect of this random metric.
+That is, geodesics under this random metric have fractal structures, in the sense that they have length exponent strictly larger than 1.
+(In contrast, for the classical FPP with i.i.d.\ weights, assuming say the distribution of the weight is continuous, geodesics have length exponent 1 \cite[Theorem~4.6]{ADH17}.)
+This, in turn, emphasizes the fractal nature of the Liouville FPP, which is drastically different from the classical FPP.

-In \cite{DL16} the chemical distance (i.e., graph distance in the induced open cluster) for the percolation of level sets of two-dimensional DGFF was studied, and in particular \cite[Theorem 1.1]{DL16} implies that there exists a path of dimension 1 joining the two boundaries of an annulus which has Liouville FPP weight $O(N^{1+o(1)})$.
-This can be seen as a complement of our Theorem~\ref{mainthm}.
-In \cite{DZ15}, a non-universality result was proved on the weight exponent for the geodesic among log-correlated Gaussian fields, which suggests the subtlety when attempting to estimate the weight exponent.
-We would like to point out that the proof of our main result Theorem~\ref{mainthm} is expected to be adaptable to general log-correlated Gaussian fields with $\star$-scale invariant kernels as in \cite{DRSV14}.
-However, in light of \cite{DZ15} there seems to be no reason to expect that the geodesic dimension is universal among log-correlated fields.
+In \cite{DL16}, the chemical distance (i.e., the graph distance in the induced open cluster) for the percolation of level sets of the two-dimensional DGFF was studied.
+In particular, \cite[Theorem 1.1]{DL16} implies that there exists a path of length exponent 1 and Liouville FPP weight $O \( N^{1+o(1)} \) $ joining the two boundaries of an annulus.
+This can be regarded as a complement of our Theorem~\ref{mainthm}.
+In \cite{DZ15}, a non-universality result was proved on the distance exponent for geodesics among log-correlated Gaussian fields.
+This suggests that the distance exponent is subtle.
+In light of \cite{DZ15}, there seems to be no reason to expect that the geodesic length exponent is universal among log-correlated fields.